gluten-safe - primordial grain of antiquity

 Bake Paleolithic bread with hulls-on einkorn as an eductional experience.
 Click for recipe.

-grown by Eli Rogosa, malted by ValleyMalt.com, Contact email@example.com for orders over 15 lbs
+grown by Eli Rogosa, malted by ValleyMalt.com for special order.
+Contact email@example.com

 "We know God loves us because He gave us beer."
 Ben Franklin